 Signed in as:

-Tours of the Danbury Museum's four Historic Buildings are offered on Friday and Saturday and must be booked in advance via Eventbrite.
+Tours of the Danbury Museum's four Historic Buildings are offered Wednesday through Saturday, and booked via Eventbrite.
 For open tour dates and more information, click below.
+We appreciate booking in advance when possible.

 The John & Mary Rider House is the Danbury Museum’s signature historic structure.
 The house that previously stood on this property, the home of Jonah Benedict, was destroyed by fire when the British troops raided Danbury on April 26, 1777.